stelzch/zotero.koplugin/README.md

 2. Obtain an API token for your account by generating a new key in your [Zotero Settings](https://www.zotero.org/settings/keys).
 Note the userID and the private key.
 3. Set your credentials for Zotero either directly in KOReader or edit the configuration file as described [below](#manual-configuration).

+In KOReader, the Zotero plugin will be visible in the search tab (magnifying glass icon) inside the top menu.

 ### Differences to previous  versions
 In previous versions, you had to copy your entire Zotero directory to your device.